nirvanaos/home/readme.md

 ## Current state

 Development is still at the early stage.
 Currently implemented the common library (partially, of course), the memory manager and scheduler.
 Now I'm working on the IDL compiler.
+All that you can do currently is build and run unit tests.

-I'm very interested in the enthusiasts who will help me to develop Nirvana.
+I'm very interested in the enthusiasts who will help me in the development.
 If you want to participate, e-mail me:
-<popov.nirvana@gmail.com>.
+&lt;popov.nirvana@gmail.com&gt;.